-- 4. Ease the roof jack assembly through the openings.
+- 3. Insert the vent pipe into the bottom of the roof jack with locking slot pointed towards furnace.
+Slide the pipe into the roof jack to a length that allows convenient reach to the connection at the top of the furnace. - 4.
+Ease the roof jack assembly through the openings.
 NOTE: The lower portion of the outer barrel must extend through the finished ceiling as indicated on the barrel.
 Use sealant or caulking on the roof or adaptor to seal under the flashing of the roof jack assembly. - 5.
 Extend the vent pipe until the locking slot engages the screw in the top of the furnace flue pipe. - 6.
 Twist the vent pipe to lock the two pipes together and tighten the screw.
 All joints and connections should be inspected before start up of the furnace.
-See Figure 10 (page 12) & Figure 11. - 7.
+See Figures 10 & 11 (page 14). - 7.
 Fasten the ceiling trim/fire stop plates around the upper barrel with four nails or wood screws (field supplied).